trmanoilov/local-setup-cleanup/README.md

 ## Usage
 1. Clone the repository
-2. Run `sh hack.sh` in the WordPress directory you'd like to get cleaned
+2. Run `sh <path-to>hack.sh` from the WordPress directory you'd like to get cleaned
 3. Go through the questions
 4. Wait for the script to get the job done for you
 5. ????